aws/aws-sam-cli/designs/dotnetcore-debugging.md

 ##### 3. Attaching

-Customer will use our ready-to-go `launch.json` debug task for VS Code, fill in the container name for the `docker exec` and supply this name to SAM.
+Customer will use ready-to-go `launch.json` debug configuration for VS Code, fill in the container name for the `docker exec` and supply this name to SAM.

 _For example:_